matan1905/purple-bird/README.md

 * locally run web-ide to display variables at the scope of the boints

 # Running the examples
+This guide is made for unix based machines, if you are using windows make sure you use a unix cli emulator such as the git bash

 Start by cloning the repository, and installing dependencies:
 ```bash
 git clone https://github.com/matan1905/purple-bird.git && cd purple-bird && npm install